danmar/cppcheck/tools/triage_py/README.md

 ## Usage

 ```
-usage: triage.py [-h] [--compare] [--verbose] dir infile [repo]
+usage: triage.py [-h] [--compare] [--verbose] [--debug] [--debug-warnings] [--check-library] dir infile [repo]

 positional arguments:
   dir               directory with versioned folders
   infile            the file to analyze
   repo              the git repository (for sorting commit hashes)

 options:
   -h, --help        show this help message and exit
   --compare         compare output and only show when changed
   --verbose         verbose output for debugging
+  --debug           passed through to binary if supported
+  --debug-warnings  passed through to binary if supported
+  --check-library   passed through to binary if supported
 ```

 ### Structure of `dir`